Tutorial / 004

 elements.json

 file!
-But if you try to view an element that doesn't exist, you'll see the 404 page:
+And if you try to view an element that doesn't exist, you'll see the 404 page, which is a great way to handle bad URL slugs:

 localhost:3000/elements/nextite